Four CTMF 2025 workshops on Monday, May 19, 2025

 SME's Current Trends in Mining Finance Conference (CTMF 2025)

-Navigating the Risks of a New and Uncertain Reality
+Navigating Risks of an Uncertain and New Reality

 Connecting Mining, Finance and Engineering Executives TM

-All workshop, conference and reception attendees must register in advance.
-To learn more visit receptions, for hotels and updates about the agenda and schedule changes. *Space is limited.
-The organizers will monitor registrations and may need to close registration before the event.
-Registration closed early for past CTMFs.
-We encourage you to register early.
-We may require some registered conference delegates to be present in a second and or third board room with live video and audio feed to the main conference room or conference rooms and or to attend in a third board room to watch and hear via live audio/ visual feed.
-Additional rooms and space adjacent to the main conference room are places to relax, network, meet one on one for quiet shared conversations or work.
+All must register in advance to attend the workshop, conference and receptions.
+Learn about updates of the agenda here. *Space is limited.
+The organizers may close registration before the event.
+Organizers may have registered conference delegates be present in second and or third board rooms with live audio video feed from, to main room or other board rooms and or to attend in other rooms to view the proceedings via live audio/ visual feed.
+More rooms near the main event rooms are places to relax, network, meet one on one for quiet shared conversations or work.